Aeonovyli/aeonovyli.github.io/README.md

 I am a weird, quirky person.
 But more importantly, I like shiny.

-*'Shiny, watch my sparkle like a diamond in the rough!
+*'Shiny, watch me sparkle like a diamond in the rough!
 Send your armies but they'll never be enough!
 My shell's too tough!'*